- Cognigate Advisory Team

 Beyond Bee’ah: The Regional Smart City Push

-Qatar: Msheireb Downtown Doha is a model for smart, eco-friendly urban regeneration.
+Msheireb Downtown Doha serves as a model for smart, eco-friendly urban regeneration.

 Deloitte highlights the regional ambition: